Golden

 • Golden was rescued from a shelter in Georgia and traveled north to Brooklyn in early April 2026.

-Golden is sweet with everyone she meets, starting out a little shy before warming up through meaningful eye contact and, when she really likes you, two paws up and a tiny kiss.
-She's been noted to do well with kids of all ages when she's met them outside the home and is wonderfully gentle and social with other dogs.
-Cats, however, are a firm no — she's cat-tested, and the instinct to chase is real.
+Golden is sweet with everyone — starting out a little reserved before warming up through meaningful eye contact and proximity.
+She's been noted to do well with kids of all ages when met outside the home, and she's wonderfully gentle with other dogs.
+Cats are a firm no; the instinct to chase is real and tested.

-Crate-trained and mostly house-trained, Golden has a solid foundation and is picking things up quickly.
-That said, she's still early in her foster journey, and like any dog adjusting to a new life, adopters should plan for continued training and some adjustment as she settles in.
+Crate-trained and mostly house-trained, she has a solid foundation and is picking things up quickly.
+Like any dog adjusting to a new chapter, there will be a learning curve as she settles.
+Adopters should plan for continued training and some transition time.

 • Golden is up-to-date on required vaccinations, spayed, and microchipped.
 She tested positive for heartworm and has completed treatment.

-While in rescue, Golden has received care for minor medical issues; while some have been resolved, others will require ongoing maintenance care.
+While in rescue, Golden has received care for minor medical issues; while some have been resolved, we expect others to require ongoing maintenance care.
 If you think Golden might be a good fit for your home, we can share a more detailed medical history.

 Complete veterinary records, dating back to the time of rescue, are typically sent via email after an adoption.
 They can also be sent in advance of an adoption, upon request.